879 Naval Air Squadron

-879 Naval Air Squadron (879 NAS) was a Naval Air Squadron of the Royal Navy's Fleet Air Arm that was active during the Second World War.
-It was formed in 1942, and from 1943 was equipped with Supermarine Seafire fighters, operating mainly in the Mediterranean Sea.
-It took part in the Allied landings at Salerno, Italy in 1943 and Operation Dragoon, the Allied invasion of southern France.
-It was disbanded in 1944.
+879 Naval Air Squadron (879 NAS), also known as 879 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was last active during the Second World War and from 1943 was equipped with Supermarine Seafire fighters.

+It was formed in 1942, and first flew Fairey Fulmar, these followed with Supermarine Spitfire.
+Operating mainly in the Mediterranean Sea, it took part in the Allied landings at Salerno, Italy in 1943 and Operation Dragoon, the Allied invasion of southern France.
+It was disbanded in 1946.